thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+12/01/20 Daily data (under the /dailies/ folder) has been added for 11/30 and 11/29, note that some tweets will bleed into the following day due to different timezones captured.

 11/29/20 Version 38 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
 Dailies have been added for 11/28, 11/27, and 11/26.

 11/26/20 Daily data (under the /dailies/ folder) has been added for 11/25 and 11/24, note that some tweets will bleed into the following day due to different timezones captured.